matias123ge/Resilient_Feature_Driven/README.md

 - ``main_ID_trading_dual.py``: compares FDRR against a number of benchmark models for intra day trading using all features.

 The Preliminaries folder contains preliminary case studies.

+Main research results are in Da-case, where baseline is a day-ahead case study with two price balancing.
+No trained models are available in the repo, reach out to me for these.